Restaurant Kitchen Cleaning Checklist

 - Clean the pilot lights on any gas kitchen equipment (Be sure to follow the manufacturer's instruction).

 Implementing each of these schedules will help your kitchen be safe for employees and customers.
-It will prevent possible food contamination and outbreaks (AKA PR nightmare) and help reduce food spoilage and waste, keeping profits high.
+It will prevent possible food contamination and help reduce food spoilage and waste, keeping profits high and staff happy.